TjobberTjob/MassSpecPipeline/readme.md

 formatsoftware: What software is used for formatting from .raw to .mzml - Possibilies are "conda" or "docker" so the used method must be installed - Defaults to "conda"

+Errormessage: If files fail, whether to just skip them or skip them and get the error message.
+Used for debugging - Defaults to "False"

+savepng: Whether or not to save images as png files or only txt - Dafults to "False"

 #### networkattributes:
 batch_size: Size of batches for stochastic gradient descent - Defaults to 64